dmefs/fish-shell/doc_src/cmds/path.rst

    >_ path dirname /usr/bin/
    /usr

-"extension" subcommand
+extension subcommand
 -----------------------

 ::

     path extension [-z | --null-in] [-Z | --null-out] [-q | --quiet] [PATH ...]

 ``path extension`` returns the extension of the given path.
-This is the part after (and including) the last ".", unless that "." followed a "/" or the basename is "." or "..", in which case there is no extension and an empty line is printed.
+This is the part after (and including) the last ".", unless that "." followed a / or the basename is "." or "..", in which case there is no extension and an empty line is printed.

 If the filename ends in a ".", only a "." is printed.